-The food equivalent of that blanket is this polenta dish.
-A basic polenta was one of the first recipes I ever learned when I began futzing around in the kitchen and it has stayed with me through the years, filling in for any meal and topped with whatever I had on hand.
-In the fall and winter, I’ll top it with braised meats, roasted squash or swirl in wilted greens and gorgonzola; then, come spring, perhaps some fiery harissa roast asparagus and a few crumbles of fresh chevre.
+A version of that dish has stayed with me through the years, filling in for any meal and topped with whatever I had on hand.
+In the fall and winter, I’ll top it with braised meats, roasted squash or swirl in wilted greens and gorgonzola; then, come spring, perhaps some fiery harissa roast asparagus and a few crumbles of fresh goat cheese.

-Combine milk, 1 1/2 cups of water, and salt in a medium saucepan over medium-high heat and bring to a simmer.
+To Make The Polenta: Combine milk, 3 cups of water, and salt in a medium saucepan over medium-high heat and bring to a simmer.
 When it simmers, slowly pour in the polenta and whisk to combine.
-Partially cover with a lid, reduce heat to low, and cook, whisking vigorously (get all the corners of the pan!) every 5 minutes, until polenta is no longer gritty and looks like creamy oatmeal, about 30 minutes total.
+Partially cover with a lid, reduce heat to low, and cook, whisking vigorously (get all the corners of the pan!) every 5 minutes, until polenta is no longer gritty and looks like creamy oatmeal or loose applesauce, about 30 minutes total

-To Make The Sauteed Peppers And Mushrooms: Meanwhile, heat 1 tablespoon of the olive oil in a large pan over medium-high heat.
+To Make The Sauteed Peppers And Mushrooms: Meanwhile, heat 1 tablespoon of the olive oil in a large nonstick frying pan over medium-high heat.
 When the oil shimmers, add the mushrooms and a pinch of salt, some freshly ground black pepper, and stir to coat in the oil.
 Cook, stirring occasionally, until golden brown and all the liquid is cooked off, about 8 minutes.
 Remove to a bowl and return the pan to the stove.

-To serve, divide polenta evenly among four bowls.
+Divide polenta evenly among four bowls.
 If using the greens, stir them into the mushrooms mixture until just wilted then spoon over the polenta.
 Top each bowl with a fried egg, a sprinkling of some chives, and, if desired, a sprinkle of Parmigiano-Reggiano and a dollop of mascarpone.